 They were pagan Jutish warriors, the sons of a chieftain, Wictgils, the son of Witta.
 The Jutes or Iutæ as they were otherwise known, inhabited part of the North Frisian coast and the northern part of Jutland, a large peninsula that juts out from Northern Europe toward Scandinavia, forming the mainland portion of Denmark.
-It is possible that the Jutes are a related people to the Geats.Kent in the time of Hengist and Horsa
+The Jutes may be related people to the Geats.Kent in the time of Hengist and Horsa

 In his 'On the Ruin and Conquest of Britain', the sixth century chronicler Gildas informs us that Vortigern invited "the fierce and impious Saxons" to settle in Britain.
 Gildas goes on to inform us that a small group of Saxons arrived first and settled on the eastern side of England, the Saxon mercaneries were successful in driving out the Picts and Scots, but invited more of their countrymen.
 The Saxons later demanded that "their monthly allotments" be increased and, when they were eventually refused, plundered the lands of the Celts.
 Gildas implies that either he or his source obtained at least part of the story from the Anglo-Saxons.